ArelyMartinez2022/MartinezAMagic8Ball.EndPoint/README.md

 STEP 4: Open up postman (if you haven't already downloaded so).
 There should be a 'My workspace' tab (it has a big front and it's on the right side.
 Above  'My workspace' there should be a '+' button, press it.
 Now there should be a 'GET' button and next to that enter a request URL where you will copy this into  'https://localhost:7082/new/ball' (that is the URL to access my program).
 Is it pasted in there?
 Great, now press send.

 STEP 5: There should be a body just below that with text.
 Read it, Now add another '/' after the URL link with your input to that question.
-If your having trouble look at this as an example 'https://localhost:7082/new/ball/will i get my dream house soon'
+If your having trouble look at this as an example 'https://localhost:7082/new/ball/will i get my dream house soon'.
+If you look a little under that you should see your response (Like i mentioned in the body).
+Try entering different questions in and see what your outcome is.
+GoodLuck !!